reg1z/docs/blog/posts/Preparing for a Blue Team Competition.md

 #### Engagement Playbook
 Work-in-Progress.
 A series of consecutive steps to carry out upon connecting to the environment.
 These are roughly ordered, subject to change.
 Each member of the team might have their own specific playbook to carry out tasks assigned to them. ==Coordination is key.
 Make sure your actions don't conflict with others!==

 - Ensure `spice-vdagent` is configured on applicable hosts.
-We want shared clipboard functionality working.
+We want shared clipboard functionality working.y
 - Copy/paste a user setup script to get user accounts/groups accessible as quick as possible?
 - Set up external Internet connection to Kali machine via the router.
 Initially, only the router will have external network access.
 - `ssh` into Kali machine and execute Ansible Playbooks to setup the environment.